 Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling by John Taylor Gatto.

 Watch the video below and listen to our review of it on the HomeSchool ThinkTank Parenting Podcast.
 You can listen on Apple Podcasts or Spotify or by using our advanced podcast search engine & player below.
-Look for Episode #132 nearly anywhere podcasts are played.
+Look for this episode about John Taylor Gatto and Dumbing Us Down nearly anywhere podcasts are played.

 Do You Want to Know What is Really Being Taught in Schools?